Public-Cloud-Group/alpaca-operator-ansible/docs/QUICK_START.md

 ansible-playbook playbooks/hana_backup_demo.yml
 ```

-**Note**: The playbook will most likely fail on the first run when trying to create the first command, because the specified system (e.g., `HDB`) in the example CSV file we created here does not exist in the ALPACA Operator.
+**Note**: The playbook will most likely fail on the first run when trying to create the first command, because the specified system (e.g., `MHP`) in the example CSV file we created here does not exist in the ALPACA Operator.
 This is normal and expected.

 ## Troubleshooting